 Kentucky Down Under also rescued to two utterly stunning arctic foxes from a fur farm.
 I had always thought that arctic foxes were all white, but that isn’t the case!
 Arctic foxes can be bred to be colorful for fur.
 I’m so happy that Kentucky Down Under was able to rescue these gorgeous foxes from being killed for at a farm.

 A visit to Kentucky Down Under isn’t complete without a visit from one of the several domesticated dogs running around the park.
 One hilarious border collie named Pretty Girl accompanied us around the property during our visit.
-Mick told us that Pretty Girl had broken a paw as a puppy and loved the attention her little cast got her.
+Mick told us that Pretty Girl broke a paw as a puppy and loved the attention her little cast got her.
 Now, she sometimes fakes a limp (in any foot, not necessarily the one she broke) to get the attention she deserves and to hitch rides on golf carts.

 Ring-tailed lemurs were one of my favorite animals growing up because of the television show Zoboomafoo.
 For those who aren’t familiar, Zooboomafoo was a PBS show where two human hosts and their lemur friend (Zooboomafoo) taught kids how to respect and care for animals.
 I watched it every single day.
 When Mick told me that Kentucky Down Under had ring-tailed lemurs, I got so excited to see a furry friend like my childhood favorite.